Go to Polygence Scholars page

 Abstract or project description

-This study examines how age and bilingualism, particularly the linguistic distance between a bilingual infant’s two languages, influence infants’ preference for infant-directed speech (IDS).
+This secondary analysis study examines how age and bilingualism, particularly the linguistic distance between a bilingual infant’s two languages, influence infants’ preference for infant-directed speech (IDS).
 IDS, distinguished by exaggerated prosody and simplified syntax, is known to facilitate early language development.
 While infants generally prefer IDS to adult-directed speech (ADS), prior research has produced mixed findings regarding the effects of age and bilingual experience on this preference.
-Using data from A Multilab Study of Bilingual Infants: Exploring the Preference for Infant-Directed Speech, which included 718 infants (333 bilingual, 384 monolingual) tested across 17 laboratories in seven countries, this study analyzed a lab-matched dataset to investigate these variables in greater depth and precision.
-Linear regression analyses conducted in Jamovi tested whether IDS preference (measured by diff, the difference between IDS and ADS looking times) varied as a function of age or language background.
-Results indicated no significant main effects of age or language group, nor a significant interaction between the two, on IDS preference.
-However, monolingual infants demonstrated significantly longer IDS looking times than bilingual infants, suggesting that extended attention to IDS does not necessarily imply a stronger relative preference for it.
-In a secondary analysis, linguistic distance was coded numerically based on the degree of linguistic difference between a bilingual infant’s languages.
-Although infants exposed to more linguistically distant language pairs exhibited a non-significant trend toward greater IDS preference, this relationship did not reach statistical significance.
-Overall, findings suggest that IDS preference remains stable across infancy and is largely unaffected by bilingualism or linguistic distance, challenging hypotheses that these factors meaningfully shape early speech perception.
-These results support the view that infants’ responsiveness to IDS may represent a universal, experience-independent mechanism for language learning.
-Future research using larger and unprocessed datasets could further clarify subtle developmental or cross-linguistic influences on IDS preference and inform early assessments of language development.
+I hypothesized that as the language distance of the languages a bilingual infant is exposed to increases, their IDS preference will increase as well.
+Using data from A Multilab Study of Bilingual Infants: Exploring the Preference for Infant-Directed Speech, which included 718 infants (333 bilingual, 384 monolingual) tested across 17 laboratories in seven countries, I tested whether IDS looking time and IDS preference (IDS looking time relative to adult-directed speech looking time) varied as a function of age or language background.
+Results indicated no significant main effect of age, but monolingual infants demonstrated significantly longer IDS looking times than bilingual infants, without a substantial difference in IDS preference.
+This suggests that extended attention to IDS does not necessarily imply a stronger relative preference for it.
+In a secondary analysis, linguistic distance was coded on a scale of 1-3 based on how linguistically different a bilingual’s languages are.
+I found that infants learning closely related languages tend to show *both *a higher IDS preference and IDS looking time compared to infants learning more distantly related languages.
+These results do not support the view that infants’ preference for IDS represents a universal mechanism for language learning, as this study found that the languages a bilingual infant learns do influence that preference.
+Future research using larger samples that measure IDS preference in multiple languages is needed to clarify how bilingualism affects language development.